UpCloudLtd/terraform-provider-upcloud/README.md

 This Terraform provider is a plugin for Terraform which provides capabilities to manage your UpCloud products such as servers, storages, networks and IP addresses.

-Note that currently, creation of only 10 concurrent servers is possible per account.

 ## Requirements

 * [Terraform](https://www.terraform.io/downloads.html) 0.12.x or later